 You’ll pass Fleetwood Museum on your right, it was originally the old Customs House.

-Further inland on the banks of the River Wyre is Fleetwood Marsh Nature Reserve, and the Wyreside Country Park at Stanah.
+Against the banks of the River Wyre is Fleetwood Marsh Nature Park, although you can’t easily get to it from the seafront.

 Have a look at the Visit Fleetwood website homepage for more of the latest updates.